Tucson, AZ / Hard water

 Tucson Hard Water and Mineral Scale in Home Cooling Systems

-A local Tucson resource explaining how hard water and mineral scale can affect evaporative cooling pads, water lines, reservoirs, and cooling performance.
+See how Tucson hard water can leave mineral scale on evaporative cooling pads, water lines, pumps, and reservoirs.

 Tucson, AZ / Hard water

-A local Tucson resource explaining how hard water and mineral scale can affect evaporative cooling pads, water lines, reservoirs, and cooling performance.
+See how Tucson hard water can leave mineral scale on evaporative cooling pads, water lines, pumps, and reservoirs.

 White crust, dry pads, clogged distributor lines, and reservoir buildup often start with local water conditions.